Remote Rehabilitation for Stroke: What Sets it Apart?

 After her stroke, Susan returned to her small town, where she faced significant challenges in accessing specialized stroke rehabilitation.
 The local clinics, primarily focused on sports medicine, lacked the expertise required for stroke recovery.
 After almost 18 months of outpatient rehab, Susan had made very little progress in restoring function to her affected arm.

 Beyond the physical effects, this lack of progress had a profound impact on her mental well-being, leading her to question whether there was any hope for recovery.
-Susan’s discovery of Imago Rehab marked a turning point in her recovery.
-Choosing to engage with Imago’s remote rehabilitation services, she embarked on a personalized therapy plan tailored by expert therapists.
+Susan’s discovery of remote rehabilitation marked a turning point in her recovery.
+Choosing to engage with a remote rehabilitation service, she embarked on a personalized therapy plan tailored by expert therapists.

 This plan was not just about exercises; it was also about integrating therapeutic activities into her everyday life, transforming mundane tasks into opportunities for rehabilitation.
 The results were nothing short of transformational.
 Susan gained a multitude of new skills, significantly improved the functionality of her affected arm, and, most importantly, restored her belief in the possibility of recovery.